pedrofasi/Mammographic_Texture_Recognition/README.md

 # Projeto de reconhecimento de Padrões por textura em imagens mamográficas

+## Images path

+You should put the Training images in the directories:
+ ./Treino/1
+ ./Treino/2
+ ./Treino/3
+  ./Treino/4
+You should put the Test images in the directories ./Testes/1
+ ./Testes/2
+ ./Testes/3
+  ./Testes/4
 ## RUN :arrow_forward:

 Make sure you have python installed at your computer